 Why Aerobic Fitness is So Important for Optimum Health

 Being fit and healthy is a goal many of us strive for and we understand that it is important for our health.
-But how many of us really know why being fit is so important for our health or how fit we need to be?
+But how many of us really know why aerobic fitness and being fit is so important for our health or how fit we need to be?

 What is Fitness?